Societal and cultural aspects of autism: Autism Awareness Year

 The year 2002 was declared Autism Awareness Year in the United Kingdom—this idea was initiated by Ivan and Charika Corea, parents of an autistic child, Charin.
 Autism Awareness Year was led by the British Institute of Brain Injured Children, Disabilities Trust, The Shirley Foundation, National Autistic Society, Autism London and 800 organizations in the United Kingdom.
 It had the personal backing of British Prime Minister Tony Blair.
 This was the first ever occasion of partnership working on autism on such a huge scale.
-2002 Autism Awareness Year helped raise awareness of the serious issues concerning autism and Asperger's Syndrome across the United Kingdom.
+2002 Autism Awareness Year helped raise awareness of the serious issues concerning autism and Asperger syndrome across the United Kingdom.
 A major conference, Autism 2002 was held at the King's Fund in London with debates in the House of Commons and the House of Lords in Westminster.
 Autism awareness ribbons were worn to mark the year.

 British autism advocates want autistic people acknowledged as a minority rather than as disabled, because they say that "disability discrimination laws don't protect those who are not disabled but who 'still have something that makes them look or act differently from other people.
 But the autism community is split over this issue, and some view this notion as radical.